Troy Browns: History

 It was noted that after the Kansas State League finished the 1895 season early, Troy continued playing.
 They reportedly played a team from Winfield, Kansas.

 A native of California, player/manager Bill "Brick" Devereux reportedly refused to play baseball for teams in the "East" again after playing for Troy.
 Devereaux was noted to have played the rest of his professional career for teams in California, spanning 17 seasons.

+Despite their championship, the Troy franchise did not return to the 1896 league play.
 Troy, Kansas has not hosted another minor league team.

 The ballparks

 The name of the 1895 Troy Browns home minor league park is unknown.